akarnokd/ThePlanetCrafterMods/README.md

 ## (Save) Auto Backup

 When saving the game, this mod will automatically make a backup copy (optionally compressed) in a specified directory.
-You can also control how many and how old backup saves to keep in this directory.
+You can also control how many and how old backup saves to keep in this directory per world.

 Start the game once so you get the default config file `BepInEx\config\akarnokd.theplanetcraftermods.saveautobackup.cfg`.
-Open this file and set `OutputPath` to an **existing directory**.
+Quit, then open this file and set `OutputPath` to an **existing directory**.
 Example

 ```
 OutputPath = c:\Temp\ThePlanetCrafterBackup\